Joe-Wasserman/covid-19-united-states-county-quarterly-excess-deaths/README.md

 This repository contains code and data to estimate **expected deaths** and **excess deaths** in the United States in 2020 and 2021 by **county** and **month**.
-This model estimates that there were about 457779 excess deaths in the United States in 2020 and 304412 in the first nine months of 2021, for a total of 762191.
+This model estimates that there were about 467602 excess deaths in the United States in 2020 (excluding January and February) and 417400 in 2021 (excluding December), for a total of 885002.

 Estimated excess deaths are available at [`/blob/main/results/united_states_county_monthly_excess_deaths_estimates.csv`](https://github.com/mymil/covid-19-united-states-county-monthly-excess-deaths/blob/main/results/united_states_county_monthly_excess_deaths_estimates.csv).

-#### Nationwide United States Mortality, 2011 through September, 2021
+#### Nationwide United States Mortality, 2011 through 2021 (provisional and partial)

 ![](README_files/results%20summary-1.png)<!-- -->